01-edu/public/subjects/carbon-copy/README.md

 #### Phase 2: custom CSS (mandatory)

-First of all, let's custom the color atmosphere of the webpage with your own taste: go to the CSS file `styles.css`, & replace the current blue & yellow to 2 new colors of your choice.
+First of all, let's customize the color atmosphere of the webpage to your own taste: go to the CSS file `styles.css`, & replace the current blue & yellow with 2 new colors of your choice.

 Now that the page is mainly built, you have to populate the "Dashboard" section with 3 new elements.
 ![](dashboard-template.jpg)